Duckulus/discord-activity-spacetimedb-example/README.md

 # `discord-activity-spacetimedb-example`

-This projects servers as an example on how to use [SpacetimeDB](https://github.com/clockworklabs/SpacetimeDB) for developing discord activities.
+This projects serves as an example on how to use [SpacetimeDB](https://github.com/clockworklabs/SpacetimeDB) for developing discord activities.

 It uses [nginx](https://nginx.org/) to route discords requests to the appropriate service.
 This way your activity runs behind a single URL which you can map to your discord application.